Ayyayush/devTinder/src/homeword.md

 Js object vs json difference
 Add the exprfess.json middleware to your app
-Make your signup API dynamic to recieve data from the end user
+Make your signup API dynamic to recieve data from the end user Find and findone method details ,uses ,syntax and rexsult API-Get user by email
+API- Feed API - GET/feed - get all the users from the database Try different functions atleast most common ones
+API- GET user by ID